TSS Sensor (Total Suspended Solids)

 Working Principle

 TSS sensors operate by measuring the scattering or attenuation of light caused by suspended particles in a liquid.
-The amount of light detected is proportional to the concentration of suspended solids.
+The detected optical signal is correlated with laboratory gravimetric TSS values through calibration.

 Common Types of TSS Sensors